Hey, I’m Carli Lloyd

 - Went to Delran High School (1997-2001)

-- Married to my high school sweetheart Brian Hollins (2016)
+- Married my high school sweetheart Brian Hollins in 2016 and reside in NJ

-- Published my NY Times best seller memoir “When Nobody Was Watching.”
+- Published my New York Times best seller memoir “When Nobody Was Watching.”
 (September 2016)

 - Named Member and co-Chair of the President’s Council on Fitness, Sports, and Nutrition by President Barack Obama (2016)